 “If you don’t have any concussion symptoms immediately after an injury, it doesn’t mean that you won’t have them eventually,” says Bernadette Crompton, physical therapist.
-“Some concussion symptoms don’t appear until hours or days after an injury.”
+“Some concussion symptoms can be latent and may appear until hours or days after an injury.”

 If you, a teammate, or a child has been hit during practice and you suspect it could be a concussion, do not return to play and talk to your doctor.
 Keep an eye out for symptoms such as memory problems, vision problems, changes in mood or behavior, changes in sleep patterns or balance problems.

 Many people associate a loss of consciousness, or ‘blackout,’ as a sure sign of a concussion.
 Not so—the majority of concussions don’t include a loss of consciousness.
 Don’t assume that if you’ve remained conscious, you’re concussion-free.